 Many homes are sold with their original roof that has likely been through a lot of wear and tear due to the weather.
 If the roof was not maintained properly, you may be hit with a large bill before you even get the keys to your new home.

-- If there are any missing, cracked or warped shingles
+• Missing, cracked or warped shingles

 Buying a new home is already an expensive investment, don’t let your roof be an unnecessary expense.
 If you are considering purchasing a new home and need routine maintenance and repair, contact us today.